19 Apartment Decor Living Room Ideas That Actually Work

 Choose a Cohesive Color Palette for Instant Harmony

-3. Select Multi-Functional Furniture to Maximize Space
+3. Choose Multi-Functional Furniture to Maximize Space

 Stylish living room with multi-functional furniture including a lift-top coffee table and storage ottoman